Get to Know Your Reporter: Elly Yu, Senior Reporter at LAist

 “Get to Know Your Reporter” is a series of interviews we’re having with journalists covering topics that are both timely and relevant to our audiences.
 Our aim is to advocate for and highlight the issues & policies that affect the children and families we serve, and one way is by providing information directly from experts in the field.

-To launch this series, we are honored to have had the opportunity to sit down with Elly Yu, an Early Childhood Senior Reporter at LAist and 89.3 FM (LAist radio).
+In continuing this series, we had the opportunity to sit down with Elly Yu, the Early Childhood Senior Reporter at LAist and 89.3 FM (LAist radio).

 Thank you, Elly, for taking the time to meet with us.
 I’m looking forward to learning more about you as an early childhood reporter at LAist.
 Can you start by sharing a little about your background?